tpai/tpai.github.io/resume.md

 * **Taiwan Travel Level** [travel.tonypai.com.tw](https://travel.tonypai.com.tw)
-    There is one famous tool called [KKN](https://uub.jp/kkn/) which will generate map and score based on how long and where are you stay in Japan, I think it's interesting so I made a modern version for Taiwan with vanilla JS.
+    There is one famous tool called [KKN](https://uub.jp/kkn/) which will generate map and score based on how long and where you stay in Japan, I think it's interesting so I made a modern version for Taiwan with vanilla JS.
 This tool was on fire in a whole week, it reached 70 thousand unique PVs in 7 days.

 * **Oriente UI**
     [workspace.tonypai.now.sh](https://workspace.tonypai.now.sh/)